5 Lobby Amenities Every Build-to-Rent Community Needs

 - For heavy/oversized packages, 52% of managers keep them in the management office, 32% deliver them to the resident’s door, and 22% store them in a separate storage area.

-- Security – Parcel Pending package lockers have 24/7 built-in image capture for both loading and retrieving packages.
+- Security – Parcel Pending package lockers have 24/7 cameras that capture both deliveries and pickups.

 - Speed – Barcode technology makes it easy for packages to be delivered by any courier service.